 2. Paper Prototypes

 Indeed, you can use paper prototype testing in the most preliminary stages, even before the coding work begins.
-However, you may need alternative tools, such as charts, flashcards, hand-drawn sketches, and so on.
+However, you may need alternative tools, such as charts, flashcards, and hand-drawn sketches.

 Usually, this method involves the user, observer, and a “human computer” responsible for switching between visual elements that depict the model.